-In the years ended December 31, 2017, 2016 and 2015, a material portion of our increases in net sales was driven by higher average selling prices to our hospital customers across several of our product lines, particularly with respect to sales of our 1.5mm HYDRO LeMaitre Valvulotome and with respect to sales occurring in the United States.
-In the past, we have been able to rely upon our intellectual property position, our well-known brands, and our established reputation in the vascular surgery device marketplace to implement price increases.
-We implemented a significant price increase in 2015 for our 1.5mm HYDRO LeMaitre Valvulotome, and our ability to implement additional price increases with respect to that product in the future may be limited.
+In the years ended December 31, 2018, 2017 and 2016, a material portion of our increases in net sales was driven by higher average selling prices to our hospital customers across several of our product lines, particularly with respect to sales of our LeMaitre Valvulotome and with respect to sales occurring in the United States.
+In the past, we have been able to rely upon our intellectual property position, our well-known brands, and our established reputation to implement price increases.
+We implemented a significant price increase in 2015 for our LeMaitre Valvulotome, and our ability to implement additional price increases with respect to that product in the future may be limited.
 We also experienced an increase in net sales of our XenoSure biologic patch in 2016, which was due in part to the recall of a competitive product.
 That recall has since been resolved, and we have only retained a portion of the customers who switched to our product during the recall.
-If we are unable to retain those customers, then our XenoSure biologic patch sales could be lower than expected.